akki-1/akki-1/README.md

 - ⚡ Fun fact: ...
 -->
 Hi there 👋 I am Akki the updated ver of MySelf 🙋
-I am a Full Stack java Developer 💻 with skills and knowledge which I wanna work and money My specialty in building a beautiful, impactful, and purposeful user experience without sacrificing quality and performance Mainly focus on Back End Development but also available for Front End Development with Angular .
+I am a Full Stack java Developer 💻 with skills and knowledge which I wanna conert to work and money.
+My specialty in building a beautiful, impactful, and purposeful user experience without sacrificing quality and performance Mainly focus on Back End Development but also available for Front End Development with Angular .
 I am proficient in Git.